nmoschkin/DataTools/README.md

 --

 DataTools Memory, Hardware, and misc.
-Libraries v5.0
+Libraries v7.0

-Completely refactored into C# and .NET 5.0.
+The project is finally completely refactored into C# and .NET 6.0, and taking on a final form.

-Introducing a portable version of DataTools core library (not complete.)

-This entire solution is a large, slow, work in progress that has taken years.
+The hardware components have been separated out into the various types of hardware so you don't have to include a massive hardware library to get at one specific thing.

+Also, I have moved a lot of what used to be open-to-the-public guts code to the backend.
+I am figuring if there is a need to expose deeper functions in the future, I can abstract them to a layer more consanguine for 3rd-part consumption.

+Also very different is all references to WPF and WinForms libraries have been removed from the DataTools.Win32.* projects, as has anything that feels even remotely 'ViewModelly'.
+Going forward, layers that interface with WPF, WinUI, or WinForms will have their own intermediate libraries (or you can write your own!)

 Most of the code is well-documented.

-This package is a new project, completely separate from the Visual Basic projects, and are only similar on the surface.
-Most of the changes are breaking.

-More documentation will be forthcoming in the next few weeks (as of 11/28/2020), as I get the internal documentation organized.
+I will be using SandCastle Help Compiler to create a new Wiki for this very different project.

 The Demo Project is the **SysInfoTool** project.